-Saint Jerome fought with Fire Balls as the lava flow was descending from the volcano and into the village.
-The celebration is a way of reenacting the fight between good and evil.
+Saint Jerome fought with Fire Balls as the lava flow descended from the volcano and into the village.
+The religious celebration is a way of reenacting the fight between good and evil.

-Short history of Nejapa El Salvador.
+Short History of Nejapa El Salvador

 The economy of the municipality is based on agriculture, farming, manufacturing, and general commerce activities.

 The agricultural activity of the municipality is based on the cultivation of coffee, basic grains, vegetables, and fruits.

-Furthermore, the municipality has factories that produce food products; also, there is a beverage bottling factory and a coffee mill.
+The municipality has factories that produce food products; also, there is a beverage bottling factory and a coffee mill.

 Lastly, the general commerce activities of Nejapa include pharmacies, hardware stores, shoe stores, bookstores, and many others.

-Nejapa El Salvador.
+Nejapa El Salvador

 The municipality and town of Nejapa are your typical Salvadoran small community.
 It’s believed that the total population is less than 40,000; of course, this is a general estimate as El Salvador does not have an official census.